csessig86/leaflet-maps-intro/readme.md

 	}

 	```
-* This gets us a map without any data points that looks like so:
+* This gets us a map without any data points that looks like:
 ![alt tag](https://raw.githubusercontent.com/csessig86/leaflet-maps-intro/master/imgs/01.png)

 ####5.
 Add data to map